-If you live in one of the following States, you may be eligible for assistance paying your employer health plan premiums.
-The following list of States is current as of July 31, 2019.
-You should contact your State for further information on eligibility
+If you live in one of the following states, you may be eligible for assistance paying your employer health plan premiums.
+The following list of states is current as of January 1, 2019.
+Contact your State for more information on eligibility -